adnanadil377/storefront/readme.md

-This is a django project
+This is a django + react project

 Setting Up the Backend